10-01-2019, 04:40 PM

 "PINKY!!" her mother raised her voice.

 Pinky reluctantly sulked back.
-The salesman sat her down, took the purple shoes off and slid on her school shoes.
+The salesman sat her down, took the purple shoes off and slid on her college shoes.
 Pinky, enamored with the designer shoes, held them in her hands.

 "I want these!" she defiantly said.